Croatian Physical Society

 VI.
 The Physics Fight regulations

 Three or four teams participate in a PF, depending on the total number of teams.
-In the course of a PF the members of a team communicate only with each other.
+In the course of a

 Before the beginning of a PF, the Jury and the teams are introduced.